 Rightfully so, many investors are skeptical of whether or not Robinhood is safe to invest with based on the fact that they are free.

 Robinhood does not charge investors any trading commissions whatsoever.
 There is not a minimum initial account balance, and bank transfers are free.
 These features make it a good launching pad for people who want to start out small.

 Its creators designed this platform with beginners in mind.
 It is meant to be one of the simplest trading platforms out there.
-As a result, intermediate to advanced traders often find this platform to be lacking in certain areas.
-For example, these areas include research tools, order types, and technical indicators.
+As a result, some intermediate and advanced traders may find the platform to be lacking in certain areas.
+For example, areas commonly criticized include research tools, order types, and technical indicators.